Your source for free career tools and tutorials

 Resume Spelling Mistakes

 Go through your resume line by line and carefully check to see if you have made any resume spelling mistakes.
-It's OK if you did it is just a matter of correcting them.
+It's OK if you did, but it is important to correct them.
 This care is especially important if the job involves detail-oriented work.

 - Spell Check Limitations